zdravkov/kendo-docs/api/framework/ganttdatasource.md

 ---
-nav_title: kendo.data.GanttDataSource
+title: kendo.data.GanttDataSource
-title: API Reference for Kendo UI GanttDataSource
+page_title: API Reference for Kendo UI GanttDataSource
 description: Learn more about the configuration of Kendo UI GanttDataSource, methods and events.
 ---